samesimilar/m5_soundfile/README.md

 - Send a `start` message with a single `float` parameter to start recording when the input signal level (as an absolute value) rises above the parameter.
 E.g. send `start 0.1` to start recording after m5_writesf\~ receives a sample with an abs value greater than 0.1.
 - Send a `start` message with a frame-time-code parameter to start recording at a specific global time.

-m5_writesf\~ will send the frame-time-code value of the actual global start time of recording to it's leftmost outlet, after recording starts.
+m5_writesf\~ will send the frame-time-code value of the actual global start time of recording to its leftmost outlet, after recording starts.

 Next - stop recording: